o-ran-sc/ric-plt-submgr/docs/user-guide.rst

     Restoring subscriptions from db can be disable via submgr-config.yaml file by setting "readSubsFromDb": "false".

+  * E2 connection break

+    Subscription Manager subscribes E2 connection status notifications from RNIB.
+Whenever E2 interface goes up or down Subscription Manager gets notifies.
+When interface is down subscription is not possible.
+Subscription Manager rejects new request for the E2 node.
+Http Reject cause is 503 Subscribe Service Unavailable.
+When interface goes down
+    Subscription Manager deletes all subscriptions related to the RanName from its memory and database.
+E2 node and XApp are expected to do the same.

 Metrics
 -------
  Subscription Manager adds following statistic counters: